karakasis/Path-of-Leveling/README.md

 ## Known bugs
 *Will be updating this*
- - This may or may not be a bug im still trying to figure it out, just make sure you always have the XP option selected.
+ - some validation issues i will fix when i get some time with the new league.

 ## Future additions

 * ~~Link your leveling-build with your Path of Building tree, or a different planner~~ done check changelog v0.65 for more details on PoB import.
 * Support for more resolutions, and/or custom sized overlays
-* Find a more suitable way to place the overlays
+* ~~Find a more suitable way to place the overlays~~ I would like to believe I achieved that with new gem UI.

 Mentioned in the reddit comments :